 People’s Tribunal on the Murder of Journalists convicts Mexico, Sri Lanka and Syria

-On 19 September 2022, the independent panel of judges of the People’s Tribunal pronounced its judgment in a trio of cases of murdered journalists.
+On 19 September 2022, the independent panel of judges of the People’s Tribunal pronounced its judgment drawing on three case hearings that took place earlier this year.
 The unanimous verdict concluded that “throughout their acts and omissions, the states of Mexico, Sri Lanka and Syria are guilty of all human rights violations brought against them in the indictment by the Prosecution.”

 Over 100 participants including colleagues, relatives and friends of journalists who were killed in reprisal of their work, gathered to hear the verdict first-hand during the closing hearing in the Hague.
 The tribunal, though symbolic in nature, aims to make a concrete contribution to the fight against impunity.
 Christophe Deloire, Secretary-General of Reporters Without Borders, said “the fact that we have this tribunal is the first sign of hope.
 Though your tribunal does not have the capacity to put the perpetrators behind bars, you have the capacity to name and shame.”

 To that end, the judges delivered the following verdict:

 “In view of the overwhelming and compelling evidence consisting of witness testimony including that of expert witnesses and those with personal experience; very substantial written documentation from individuals and organisations, the Tribunal has unanimously made the following finding:

 Through their acts and omissions (the lack of investigation, the lack of reparation to the victims, and the full impunity) the States of Mexico, Sri Lanka and Syria are guilty of all of the human rights violations brought against them in the indictment.”

 The indicted states were informed timely of their rights to a defense, but none of them responded or offered a defense.